API: k8s.mk

 k3d.cluster.list

 Returns cluster-names, newline delimited.
+Available as a macro.

 USAGE: